2026 Marching Band Props

 I also plan to build two simple sets of steps that sit on the ground behind the stages to make getting on and off easier.
 For transport, the steps will ride on top of the stages so they don’t take up additional trailer space.

-The goal is to understand exactly how much space we have and how much room remains in the box trucks for overflow electronics that would otherwise go on the semi.
+Media frames with coroplast, front stages, front-screen carts, and other overflow still need to be mapped across the box trucks and the 20 ft trailer.
+The goal is to know exactly how much space we have and how much room remains in the box trucks for overflow electronics that would otherwise go on the semi.

 Ideally, we remove as much guesswork as possible from contest weekends and make load-in predictable.